 Teaching

 I am an advocate for education.
 While my primary work is extensively on research, I’m happy to contribute to disseminating knowledge and breaking down barriers as a teacher–but more importantly, as a mentor.
-Being an instructor in two countries, in changing settings, across markedly different cultures has taught me that being an educator takes effort, a talent for adaptation, a love for mentoring, and a desire to build community within a classroom.
+Being an instructor in two countries, in changing settings, and across markedly different cultures, has taught me that being an educator takes effort, a talent for adaptation, a love for mentoring, and a desire to build community within a classroom.
 However, it has also shown me that there is always room for improvement and that my passion for teaching has continued to grow.

 Here’s a list of the courses I’ve had the opportunity to teach (or TA) in the past few years: